wp-plugins/fnffm-radio/readme.txt

 - You can use This Radio Player in any Posts or Pages of Your website using Short code.

 - After Installing, a new widget named 'FnF.fm Radio' will be created.
-You can use this widget in your website’s sidebar or any other areas.
+You can use this widget in your website sidebar or any other areas.

 - Just use this short code to display the radio player  [fnffm]